HIV and Specific Populations

 • Does HIV affect older people?

 Yes, anyone can get HIV, including older people.
-According to the Centers for Disease Control and Prevention (CDC), in 2021, over 53% of the people in the United States diagnosed with HIV were aged 50 and older.
+According to the Centers for Disease Control and Prevention (CDC), in 2021, roughly 41% of the people in the United States with HIV were at least 55 years old.

 As a group, people aged 55 years and older in the United States have the lowest incidence of estimated new HIV infections.
 Life-long treatment with HIV medicines (called antiretroviral therapy or ART) is helping people with HIV live long, healthy lives.
 Effective HIV medicines are increasing the number of older people who are living with HIV.